Juke34/BiTeN/README.md

 ## Foreword

-The pipeline and this readme can be use as template for nextflow pipeline development.
+The pipeline and the whole repositpry (readme/Contributing/etc) can be use as template for nextflow pipeline projects.
 Comment in pipeline's code help the user to better understand the different usages.

-This pipeline template does the following thing:
+This pipeline template follow the following steps:

 - handling parameters, file input and help (Deal with gz and not gz file, deal with paired and unpaired input reads, etc.)
 - QC